Ready to transform your life? A Westfield State education has the power to do that.

 Students are not required to submit an essay with their application to Westfield State but may submit one if they choose.
 There is no specific essay question that students must answer; students are welcome to submit an essay with a topic of their choosing.

-Students applying to the Learning Disabilities Program and the First Generation College Students (Urban Education) Program are encouraged to submit an essay.
+Students applying to the Learning Disabilities Program and the Urban Education Program are encouraged to submit an essay.

 - Letters of Recommendation (optional except for special admission programs)

 Students who wish to submit letters of recommendation are welcome to do so.
 Recommendations should come from educators (teachers, advisors, guidance counselors, etc.) and students should submit no more than 3 letters of recommendation.